UCSC-Treehouse/pipelines/README.md

     └── variants
         └── mini.ann.vcf

-Replace the TEST files under samples/ with your own with 1/2 or R1/R2 in their names and then:
+Replace the TEST files under samples/ with your own pair of fastq's with _1/_2 or _R1/_R2 in their name and then:

     make expression fusions variants

 A typical single sample running all three pipelines will take about 18 hours depending on the size/depth.
-Of this around 8 hours is expression, 8 hours is bam qc, 2 hours is fusion and a few minutes is variants.
+Of this around 8 hours is expression, 8 hours is bam qc, 2 hours is fusion and a few minutes for variants.

 ## Expression and BAM QC Outputs

 The output is a tar.gz file with a variety of results merged.
-If bamqc fails then 'FAIL.' will be prepended to the folder name:
+If bamqc fails then 'FAIL.' will be prepended to the folder name in the tar file:

     TEST_R1merged/RSEM/rsem_genes.results
     TEST_R1merged/RSEM/rsem_isoforms.results